anyoptimization/pymoo/doc/source/index.rst

 If you find a bug or you have any kind of concern regarding the correctness, please use our |issues| Nobody is perfect
-Moreover, only if we are aware of issues, we can start to investigate them.
+Moreover, only if we are aware of the issues we can start to investigate them.